Chris Denning: Legal history

+In 1959, Denning was jailed in Germany for distributing pornographic images.

-Denning's first conviction for gross indecency and indecent assault was in 1974, when he was convicted at the Old Bailey, although he was not imprisoned.
+Denning's first conviction for gross indecency and indecent assault was in 1974 when he was convicted at the Old Bailey, although he was not imprisoned.
 Before his conviction, Denning had been working for Jonathan King's newly founded UK Records, but King sacked him after the guilty verdict.

 During the 1970s, Denning was part of a group of child sex offenders based around a disco for young people called the Walton Hop.
 Other participants included Tam Paton, manager of the Bay City Rollers (convicted of child sex offences in 1982), and Jonathan King.
 All became suspects in Surrey Police's Operation Arundel, an investigation focusing on sex offenders, which ultimately led to convictions against King and Denning.

 In 1985, he was imprisoned for 18 months for gross indecency with a child, and in 1988 for three years for indecent assault on a 13-year-old boy and possession of indecent photographs.
-In March 1996, he was imprisoned for 10 weeks for publishing indecent photographs.
-The following year he was held in Pankrác Prison in Prague awaiting trial.
-This did not take place until 2000 when he was convicted of abusing seven boys aged under 15.
+In March 1996, he was imprisoned for ten weeks for publishing indecent photographs.
+The following year he was held in Pankrác Prison in Prague to await his trial in 2000, which convicted him of abusing seven boys aged under 15.
 He was released in 2001.

-After his release, he was wanted for questioning by Surrey Police, but an extradition attempt to Britain in the Prague City Court failed because the alleged offences fell outside of the Czech Republic's statute of limitation to five years, but Denning was ordered to leave the country "indefinitely".
-He was finally arrested in August 2005 at Heathrow Airport after returning to Britain from Austria.
+After his release, he was wanted for questioning by Surrey Police, but an extradition attempt by British authorities in the Prague City Court failed because the alleged offences fell outside of the Czech Republic's statute of limitation of five years, but Denning was ordered to leave the country "indefinitely".
+He was arrested in August 2005 at Heathrow Airport after returning to Britain from Austria.
 He admitted to five charges of the indecent assault of boys aged under 16 years of age, dating back to the 1970s and 1980s: he was convicted the following February and imprisoned for four years.
 Meanwhile, a European arrest warrant was issued in December 2007.